-Highways England ran a public consultation period from 13 March to 21 April 2017 and a statutory consultation from 18 September to 29 October 2018 with further consultation in 2020 and 2021 under Covid 19 regulations.
+Highways England ran a public consultation period from 13 March to 21 April 2017 and a statutory consultation from 18 September to 29 October 2018.

 A variety of methods of engagement were used to gain feedback from stakeholders.
 A brochure and questionnaire were used to inform people of the scheme proposals, provide a map of constraints around the local area and provide contact details for Highways England.
 The consultation periods were advertised on the Highways England website and a press notice was issued in advance of the statutory consultation.
 Invites were also given to local MPs, local councillors and other key stakeholders to attend a preview of the exhibition.